 Traffic Incident Management in Nevada is a partnership between the Department of Public Safety (DPS), the Nevada Department of Transportation (NDOT), fire, EMS, police, environmental agencies, the towing and recovery industry, and the media.
 These partners have formed multi-disciplinary TIM coalitions to facilitate the planned and coordinated process to detect, respond, and clear traffic incidents so traffic flow may be restored as safely and as quickly as possible.

 The Southern Nevada TIM Coalition was the first in Nevada, formed in January 2008.
-The Southern TIM Coalition now includes hundreds of trained responders from a variety of agencies and disciplines in the region who meet bimonthly to implement safe, quick clearance policies that support coordinated and cohesive management of traffic during a crash.
+The Southern TIM Coalition now includes thousands of trained responders from a variety of agencies and disciplines in the region who meet bimonthly to implement safe, quick clearance policies that support coordinated and cohesive management of traffic during a crash.
 This coalition executed an Open Roads Agreement in 2009.

 The Northern Nevada TIM Coalition was established in 2011 and has also grown into a successful partnership among hundreds of trained multiagency, multidiscipline responders.
 This coalition meets bimonthly to continue to improve TIM in the region.

 Rural TIM Coalitions have been established in Elko, Ely, Tonophah, and Winnemucca have been established to meet the specific traffic incident management concerns of rural areas.